+In Torino for the 2018 Salon del Gusto, I first explored the city.
 In the hard-to-find “Farmers” Area of Torino’s massive Porta Palazzo market, most of the cheese was smelly and looked like a rock.
 I saw and bought one thing that appealed to me.
 There was no sign and no talking in English.
 The cheese turned out to be spectacular.

 I went back, but the seller wasn’t there.